Reg | Photo | Year | Make | Exhibitor | History |

 FTN 710W | | 1981 | Leyland National 2 B49F.
 Repowered with Volvo THD100E engine and Voith 851.2 3 speed gearbox | Northern National Restoration Group (Craig Smith) | New to Philadelphia Depot of NBC Northern in June 1981.

-FTN 710W is one of only 5 National 2/2's to stay in the Wear District all her PSV life.
+FTN 710W is one of only 5 National 2/2's to stay in the Wear District all her PSV life and spent most of her life there running the 194/294.
 After her withdrawal from Deptford in 2002 she was used as a driver trainer at Gateshead Depot until 2006.

 After that years season 4710 was mothballed until her sale in 2013 to the Northern National Restoration Group.